evanjpw/cheap-settings/README.md

 You make a class, which is a subclass of `CheapSettings`.
 You add the annoying values as attributes, right on the class definition.
 Put it in some file called `config.py` or something.
 You need to use the setting somewhere in your code?
-`from config import MyConfig`.
+`from .config import MyConfig` (or whatever import path makes sense in your project).
 Then you can say `MyConfig.some_setting`.
 Done.
 You need to set it with an environment variable or a command line option?
 Already done.
 For the command line parsing, add `MySettings.set_config_from_command_line()` (you can ignore the return value).
 How do you deploy?
 However you want, your settings will follow you.